-as Senior Military Assistant to Secretary of Defense Caspar Weinberger.
+In July 1983 he returned to the Pentagon as Senior Military Assistant to Secretary of Defense Caspar W. Weinberger.
 Promoted to major general the following month, Powell continued as Weinberger's assistant until June 1986, when he assumed command of V Corps in Europe.
 He was promoted to lieutenant general in July.

-Six months later, President Ronald Reagan summoned him to become the Deputy National Security Adviser under Frank Carlucci, for whom Powell had worked at OMB and in OSD.
+Six months later, President Ronald W. Reagan summoned him to become the Deputy National Security Adviser under Frank C. Carlucci III, for whom Powell had worked at OMB and in OSD.
 When Carlucci became Secretary of Defense, General Powell replaced him as National Security Adviser.
 He served in this position from December 1987 until the end of the Reagan presidency in January 1989.
-During this time he organized and coordinated several summit meetings between President Reagan and other world leaders.